home-assistant/home-assistant.io/source/_integrations/vallox.markdown

 The `vallox` integration lets you control any Vallox ventilation unit that is supported by the [vallox_websocket_api](https://github.com/yozik04/vallox_websocket_api) (follow the link for a list of supported units).

-The **fan** platform of this integration allows you to turn on/off the complete unit via the toggle switch and to select a ventilation profile either through the GUI, or the service `fan/set_preset_mode`.
-The four standard Vallox profiles are provided:
+The **fan** platform of this integration allows you to turn on/off the complete unit via the toggle switch and to select a ventilation profile.

-- `At Home`
-- `Away`
-- `Boost`
-- `Fireplace`

 Also, there is a **sensor** platform that exposes a number of relevant metrics like fan speed, various air temperatures and humidity.